 Confidentially Disclosing Sexual Misconduct

 Several offices and individuals on campus are designated as confidential resources for members of the University community who wish to discuss an incident of sexual misconduct without or before reporting it to the Title IX Coordinator.
 Individuals who are not prepared to make a report or who may be unsure how to label what happened to them, but seek information and support, are encouraged to contact a confidential resource.
-As discussed below, some of these confidential resources do not report any information to the University Title IX Coordinator (professional, licensed counselors and pastoral counselors who provide mental health counseling at the University) and others (Student Health Services and Student Wellness and Health Promotion) report non-identifying information about violations of this policy to the Title IX Coordinator for tracking purposes only.
+As discussed below, some of these confidential resources do not report any information to the University Title IX Coordinator (professional, licensed counselors and pastoral counselors who provide mental health counseling at the University) and others (Student Health Services and Student Advocacy & Support) report non-identifying information about violations of this policy to the Title IX Coordinator for tracking purposes only.

 A complainant who initially requests confidentiality may later decide to file a complaint with the University or report the incident to law enforcement and have the incident fully investigated.

-A. Professional and Pastoral Counselors
+B. Professional and Pastoral Counselors

 Professional, licensed counselors and pastoral counselors who provide mental health counseling to members of the University community will not report any information to the Title IX Coordinator without a complainant’s written permission.
 This protection also extends to individuals who work or volunteer in these offices, including front desk staff and students.
 The following are the professional and pastoral counselors on the University campus: